NethServer/docs/administrator-manual/en/webtop5.rst

 Mail archiving
 ==============

-Archiving is useful for keeping your inbox folder organized by moving manually the messages.
+Archiving is useful for keeping your inbox folder organized by manually moving messages.

 .. note::
     Mail archiving is not a backup.